rushdina/scrimba-twimba-rush/README.md

 # 🐦 Twimba (Twitter Clone)

 A solo project from the [Scrimba Frontend Developer Career Path](https://scrimba.com/frontend-path-c0j).
-Twimba (Twitter + Scrimba) is a mini Twitter clone built to practice **DOM manipulation**, **event handling**, **data-driven rendering**, and **component-style UI updates**.
+Twimba (Twitter + Scrimba) is a mini Twitter clone.
 Tweets, likes, retweets, and replies are dynamically generated from a JavaScript array, making the feed fully scalable and interactive.
 Users can post tweets, reply to tweets, like, retweet, and delete their own content.

 ## 🛠️ Technologies
 - HTML5